Juanlacalle/Bank-studies/README.md

-# Bank-studies
+# Final-project-bank-marketing
-Studies of client and forecast of classification variables with machine learning
+Analize the features of  bank clients